refenv/cijoe/docs/source/usage/index.rst

  Usage
 =======

-Running workflows, writing worklets, calling **cijoe** from any Python module.
+Running workflows, writing scripts, calling **cijoe** from any Python module.
-The testrunner worklet and pytest-plugin.
+The testrunner script and pytest-plugin.

 Environment Variables
 =====================